dustinpfister/blog_posts/_posts/threejs-ambientlight.md

 ## 4 - Conclusion

 Ambient light is just on way of adding some light to a scene in general.
-It will result in light evenly hitting all surfaces of all objects in the scene, this differs from other options when it comes to lighting in three.js such as [spotlights](/2018/04/11/threejs-spotlights/).
+It will result in light evenly hitting all surfaces of all objects in the scene, this differs from other options when it comes to lighting in three.js such as [spotlights](/2018/04/11/threejs-spotlights/) which is a kind of directional light.
+I do jot often use spotlights though, the light directional light source that I often go with is a [point light](/2019/06/02/threejs-point-light/) that will throw light in all directions from the position at which the point light is placed.